Homebrew/formulae.brew.sh/docs/api.md

   "analytics": {
     "install": {
       "30d": {
-        "docker": 16315
+        "docker": 15083
       },
       "90d": {
-        "docker": 53660
+        "docker": 50381
       },
       "365d": {
-        "docker": 239542
+        "docker": 207465
       }
     }
+  },
+  "generated_date": "2021-03-01"
 }
-}
 ```

 ## Analytics

 ### List one category of analytics events
 List all analytics events for a specified category over a number of days, ordered by event frequency count.
+This is the data source for `brew info --analytics`.

 ```
 GET https://formulae.brew.sh/api/analytics/${CATEGORY}/${DAYS}.json